InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Methodology

 \subsection{Failure Recovery}

-The ability to replan task and motion upon a failure is a critical feature towards real-world applications.
+The ability to replan task and motion upon failure is a critical feature towards real-world applications.
 This can be accomplished by active exploration, or with guidance from humans.
-A recent paper from \cite{shirasaka2023self} solves a self-recovery problem with an LLM-based planner.
-Our work instead addresses cases where human intervention is required.
-For example, when the task is not clear to the robot; when the user has specific preference towards choices; or when the robot is completely blocked by its partial observation of the environment.
-We blend our method with the human-in-the-loop mechanism, taking advantage of human input for corner cases.
+While prior work such as \cite{shirasaka2023self} studies self-recovery with LLM-based planners, our focus is on scenarios where human intervention is necessary, e.g., when the task is unclear, user preferences of choices are required, or the robot is limited by partial observability.
+To address these cases, we incorporate a human-in-the-loop (HITL) mechanism that leverages human input for corner cases.
 By integrating human insights, \textit{InteLiPlan} can navigate complex environments more effectively and perform tasks with greater precision, thereby increasing the system's overall autonomy and operational safety.

 We consider three main categories of failures: planning failure, task confusion and execution failure, as outlined in Table \ref{tab:failedcases}.
 The multimodal structure allows the planner to reason around failures through feedback from the vision and motion verification modules, extracting the missing information to complete the task.
-When a failure occurs, our system can report to the human with a contextual description, interpreting the current observation and failure that occurred.
-By fine-tuning the LLM, the model can intelligently process human inputs and replan based on the human guidance.
-For instance, vision failures due to partial observation or adverse lighting conditions can be mitigated with human insights, leveraging the planner's capability to maintain a record of initial commands through the internal dialogue $H$ and to replan upon system failure as necessary, as demonstrated in Algorithm \ref{algo}.
-This capability significantly enhances transparency, robustness and reliability.
-By injecting fine-tuning data, the output is guaranteed to consider necessary observations before executing any actions.
+When a failure occurs, our system can report to the human with a contextual description, interpreting the current observation and the failure that occurred.
+With fine-tuning, the LLM can effectively process human inputs and replan based on human guidance.
+For instance, vision failures due to partial observation or adverse lighting conditions can be mitigated with human insights, leveraging the planner's capability to maintain a record of initial commands through the internal dialogue $T_{hist}$ and to replan upon system failure as necessary.
+This capability significantly enhances transparency, robustness, and reliability.
+By injecting fine-tuning data, the output is guaranteed to consider necessary observations before executing actions.